stepheweffie/flask_creative_control/README.md

 # Python Websockets Example: Chat
+On Windows runs with
+>heroku local -f Procfile.windows

 This is a simple application that serves tasty WebSockets to your users with Flask, Flask-Sockets, Gevent, and Gunicorn.
+Deploy to Heroku.

 Mmmm.